learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 """
 ```

+    '\nLet\'s take a look at those examples.
+We have Chuck Norris (an actual\nperson), Katniss Everdeen (a character from The Hunger Games books and\nmovies), and Flash Gordon (a character from comics published by King\nFeatures Syndicate).
+It doesn\'t seem very sensible to fill in the\nmost common publisher (to say that these are all Marvel Comics), or\nto put them all in the same "other" bucket.\n\nAlso since the publisher is the only relevant variable for this\nquestion, we want to be more careful that the information encoded there\nis meaningful and useful.
+We don\'t want to just haphazardly fill it in\nin order to be able to run a statistical test or model.\n\nTherefore let\'s go with option 2, and drop all of the rows where\nthe publisher is missing.
+With this option, we reduce the possibility \nof changing the meaningfulness of the data.\n\nIf we were to choose option 1, we would need to choose values to replace the Nan\'s.
+We cannot use random values to fill in the Nan\'s since we don\'t know what the distribution of the different publishers are.
+Nor do we know the frequency of each publisher.
+So if we replaced the Nan\'s with random publishers, depending on the comic book hero, we could be over-representing or under-representing a particular publisher.\n\n'

-Now, implement your chosen strategy using code.
+Now, implement the strategy to dropp rows with missing values using code.
 (You can also check the solution branch for the answer to the question above if you're really not sure.)

 ```python